BlueJeansAndRain/NeedJS/README.md

 Object values must have a `name` property by which the core module can be required.
 An optional `require` property can be given which will be used to initially require the core module.
 If the `require` property is not present, then the `name` property will be used which makes it equivalent to using a string value.

 In any core module or module required by a core module, the `require.main` property will be undefined because the main module has not been required yet.

+#### corePath

+The directory in which to resolve core module names.
+Defaults to the directory which contains the main module.

 #### main